Information About Your Care

 Safe, Ethical, and Quality Eye Care

-The College of Optometrists of Ontario exists to ensure that you receive safe, ethical, and quality eye care from any registered optometrist in Ontario.
-Below you will find a list of frequently asked questions regarding eye examinations, prescriptions, glasses and contacts.
+The College of Optometrists of Ontario exists to ensure that you receive safe, ethical, and quality eye care from any optometrist in Ontario.
+Here are some frequently asked questions about:

 Eye Exams